jprouty/mint-amazon-tagger/README.md

 This tool **does not** save your username or password.
 The tool is powered by the [Selenium framework](https://www.selenium.dev/) to automate an instance of the Chrome/Chromium browser.
 When running the tool it will prompt for the username and password and then enter it into the browser for you.
 There are options that allow for manual user operation of the login flows for both Mint and Amazon.

 This tool **does not** require an Amazon store card/Visa.
-All you need is to pay for your Amazon orders with an account that is synchronized with Mint.
+All you need is to pay for your Amazon charges with an account that is synchronized with Mint.
 For example, if you alternate between 5 different credit cards to pay for purchases on your Amazon account, only the transactions from credit cards synchronized with Mint will get tagged.

 Some things the tagger cannot do: